As a songwriting coach, I have learned that there are five essential skills that all the best songwriters possess.

 A good songwriter is always working on their craft.
-They are constantly trying to improve their writing skills and become a better songwriter.
+They are constantly writing songs, improving their writing skills, and becoming better songwriters.

 One way to improve your craft is to study the great songwriters of the past and present.
+It's probably the best songwriting school.
 Learn everything you can about songwriting and listen to as many songs as possible.

 The second skill of great songwriters is the ability to connect with their audience.
-A writer must tap their listeners’ emotions and create a connection beyond the words on the page.
+A writer must write songs that tap their listeners' emotions and create a connection beyond the words on the page.

 To do this, they must understand what makes people tick and what drives them emotionally.
 They must also be able to craft their lyrics to resonate with their audience on a deep level.

 The third skill of great songwriters is the ability to communicate their ideas clearly.
 A writer must be able to take the thoughts and feelings swirling around in their head and turn them into coherent, well-written songs.